utkarshcmu/volcano/README.md

-# volcano - Analyze your proteo mix using volcano in an unbiased manner.
+# volcano - Analyze your proteomics data using volcano in an unbiased manner.

 ## Prerequisites to run: